 If you have more time and don’t mind a longer drive, I recommend going on the Rio Frio Safari Float (Cano Negro Wildlife Refuge).

-It is a 1.5 hour drive and costs $73 USD per adults but only Jacamar operates this tour (and they go to different sections of the river so you will not see another boat).
+It is a longer drive from Fortuna (1.5 hours) but our tour operator partner is the only one who operates a safari float on this specific section of the river so it’s a bit more expensive.
 Additionally, Caño Negro Wildlife Refuge is one of the most pristine refuges in Costa Rica and there is no public entrance so you will be one of the very few who have ever visited this part of the country.
 I wrote a post about the Rio Frio Safari Float (called pure nature safari) here.

 However, if you don’t want to spend all day or more money, the Penas Blancas Safari Float is an excellent option.